 'What attracted me to City was the fact that the University has top teachers with excellent backgrounds, they are all specialists in their subject.'

-How did you develop an interest in Optometry and why did you choose to study BSc Optometry?
+How did you develop an interest in Optometry and why did you choose to study it?

-I was always fascinated by the human body from an early age and when achieving top grades in subjects such as biology, physics and maths, I was recommended by a friend to consider BSc Optometry.
+I was always fascinated by the human body from an early age and when achieving top grades in subjects such as biology, physics and maths, a friend recommended that I consider BSc Optometry.
 When researching further, I realised the big contribution optometrists make to people’s lives, potentially saving people’s sight and even life in certain situations.
 I wanted to help with these as much as possible, hence I chose Optometry as my first choice.

 Why did you choose to study at City, University of London?